FACES for the Future Program Coordinator

 - Ability to take initiative toward improving the overall success of the program.

-- Familiarity with the San Francisco health and academic landscape a plus.
+- Familiarity with South Alameda County health and academic landscape a plus.

-- Must have available transportation and the ability to commute to various locations within a workday.
+- Must have access to reliable transportation and the ability to commute to various locations throughout South Alameda County.

 The Public Health Institute is committed to a policy that provides equal employment opportunities to all employees and applicants for employment without regard to race, color, sex, religion, national origin, ancestry, age, marital status, pregnancy, medical condition including genetic characteristics, physical or mental disability, veteran status, gender identification and expression, sexual orientation, and to make all employment decisions so as to further this principle of equal employment opportunity.
 To this end, the PHI will not discriminate against any employee or applicant for employment because of race, color, sex, religion, national origin, ancestry, age, marital status, pregnancy, medical condition including genetic characteristics, physical or mental disability, veteran status, gender identification and expression, sexual orientation, and will take affirmative action to ensure that applicants are offered employment and employees are treated during employment without regard to these characteristics.